Andrew Pyper: Career

 Portugal, Japan and the Czech Republic.
 Publishers Weekly called the novel "an extraordinary thriller", and Booklist said of Pyper: "Few are better at conveying an omnipresent sense of dread and horror bubbling just beneath life's seemingly mundane routines."

 Pyper's fifth novel was titled The Guardians and was published in 2011 by Doubleday Canada, and Orion in the UK.
 It was translated and published in both Italy and the Netherlands.
 The Guardian called it: "a compelling and genuinely creepy read", and it was chosen A Best Book of the Year in the Dutch national newspaper NRC Handlesblad.

 The Demonologist, Pyper's sixth novel, was published in Canada and the U.S. in March 2013 by Simon and Schuster, and in the U.K. by Orion.
 The novel was also translated and published in Greece, Holland, Bulgaria, China, Poland, Turkey, Taiwan, Spain, Russia, Italy, Brazil, Japan, Slovakia, the Czech Republic and France.
 Now magazine called Pyper "a star because he writes so spectacularly."
 The novel's film rights are held by Oscar-winning director and producer Robert Zemeckis and his company ImageMovers and Universal Pictures.

 Pyper's seventh novel, The Damned, was released by Simon and Schuster in North America in February 2015, and by Orion in the U.K. Translation rights have been sold to publishers in Russia and Italy.
 Kirkus Reviews called the novel: " A treat for fans of intelligent treatments of the supernatural and rock-solid writing."

 While writing his major novels Pyper continued to write short stories.

-Pyper has taught creative writing courses at the University of Toronto and Colorado College, Colorado Springs, USA.
+Pyper taught creative writing courses at the University of Toronto and Colorado College, Colorado Springs, USA.

-His newest novel, The Homecoming, is slated for publication in 2019.
+The Homecoming, was published in 2019 and The Residence in 2024.

+Two further titles were published under the pseudonym Mason Collie: William (2024) and Exiles (2025).